asdbfioioiyuf/Reasoning-Supervision/README.md

-# Two-Stream Video Transformer for Action Recognition
+# Reasoning Supervision for Vision Transformers in Human Activity Recognition
  PyTorch implementation of reasoning supervison framework for ViTs in HAR tasks

 ## Overview